Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

-We hypothesize that a statistically significant relationship exists between `region` and `number_fights` because there is a difference in the proportion of colleges in the north that mention fights versus colleges in the south (0.66 versus 0.79, respectively).
-Therefore, we believe that since a higher proportion of southern colleges mention fights in their songs than northern colleges, southern colleges will mention fights more times in their songs than northern colleges (we will reject the null hypothesis).
+We hypothesize that a statistically significant relationship exists between `region` and `number_fights` because there is a difference in the proportion of colleges in the north that mention fights (in their fight songs) versus those that mention fights in the south (0.66 versus 0.79, respectively).
+Therefore, we believe that, since a higher proportion of southern colleges mention fights in their songs than northern colleges, southern colleges will mention fights more times in their songs than northern colleges (we will reject the null hypothesis).
 For this reason, we will set the direction operator in the `get_p_value()` function to “left,” because we predict that the median number of fights for southern colleges will be greater than that of the north (north - south should be negative, hence left).

 ``` r
 obs_diff_north_south <- 2 # From above code chunk